SMeyersMrOvkill/petful-server/README.md

 A working version of this can be found here: https://petful-client-template-rho.vercel.app/

+The client repository can be found here: https://github.com/SMeyersMrOvkill/petful-client

+The server repository can be found here: https://github.com/SMeyersMrOvkill/petful-server

 To use the app, first click the link above.

 After you get to the page, it will show you the current state of pet adoption.